-“The End of Bullying Begins With Me” is the National Bullying Prevention Month slogan for 2013, and at A Mighty Girl we believe that’s absolutely true!
+“The End of Bullying Begins With Me” is the message of National Bullying Prevention Month and at A Mighty Girl we believe that’s absolutely true!
 By teaching our children about bullying — what it is, the effects it has on everyone, and the ways that we can stop it — we can work to ensure that bullying becomes a smaller and smaller part of all our lives.

 With that in mind, we’ve put together a series of three blogs featuring great Mighty Girl anti-bullying resources for all ages.
 In this first part of the series, we’ll showcase books for preschool and early school-aged children that address bullying from a variety of angles, while in the two remaining blogs, we’ll talk about resources for tweens and teens and resources for parents and educators.